How to Secure Your Home Network and Wi-Fi Router

-Wi-Fi networks will always have flaws a sophisticated hacker can exploit to crack the system.
-The trick to keeping your system secure is to make hacking it as difficult as possible without compromising the performance of your network in the process.
+Wireless networks, often called Wi-Fi, will always have flaws that a sophisticated hacker can exploit to crack the system.
+The trick to keeping your Wi-Fi secure is to make hacking it as difficult as possible without compromising the performance of your network in the process

 Here are some simple steps you can take to secure your network and discourage hackers.

-The number one first thing to do when you set up a new router is change your username and password.
-The default is often “admin,” for both fields, with the obvious vulnerabilities that entails.
+The number one thing to do when you set up a new router is change your username and password.
+The default is often “admin” for both fields, with the obvious vulnerabilities that entails.

-Check out the Wi-Fi scan in an apartment building and you’re sure to see a ton of “Linksys” and “dlinks.”
-Every type of router has its own personal weaknesses, and hackers will target a Linksys router differently than a D-link router.
+The name of your Wi-Fi network is known as the service set identifier (SSID) broadcast.
+If you look at the name of Wi-Fi networks in an apartment building, you’re sure to see a ton of “Linksys” and “D-Link.”
+Every type of router has its own personal weaknesses, and hackers will target a Linksys router differently than a D-Link router.

-Know the Url Where Your Admin Panel Is, and Never Enter Your User Credentials Elsewhere
+6. Know What the URL to Your Admin Panel Is, and Never Enter Your User Credentials Elsewhere

 A common method for man-in-the-middle hacker attacks is to present you with a false login alert, fooling unwitting Wi-Fi users into entering their username and password to “confirm their identity” — when in fact, they’re just sending the information to a hacker who can then intercept all the data passing between computer and router without detection.

-Routers come pre-installed with a packet of code that controls basic network functions, known as firmware.
-Like the OS on your computer or the software on your computer, router firmware has to be updated from time to time.
+Routers come pre-installed with a packet of code that controls basic network functions known as firmware.
+Like the operating system and software on your computer and smartphone, router firmware has to be updated from time to time.

 …Or Consider an Alternative Firmware